-Leverage the strength of a global library network
+Leverage a strong and diverse global library network

-By joining together, member libraries benefit from reduced costs and increased access to information held in libraries around the world.
-Being part of OCLC also provides access to library research, advocacy programs and professional development opportunities.
+By working together members can reduce costs and increase efficient access to the vital information held in libraries around the world.
+Members gain access to innovative library research, advocacy programs and specialized professional development opportunities that create dynamic connections and increase efficiency.

 OCLC membership brings:

-- An opportunity to guide the cooperative through voting, council participation and user groups
+- An opportunity to help guide the cooperative through voting for your regional Global Council Delegates and participating in user groups

 - Cost savings through shared and cloud-based solutions

-- Access to WorldCat—the most comprehensive global network of data about library collections and services—2.5 billion holdings and growing
+- Access to WorldCat—the most comprehensive global network of data about library collections and services with 2.5 billion holdings and growing

-- Advancement of librarianship through scholarships and development programs such as the IFLA Fellows program.
+- Advancement of librarianship through scholarships and development programs such as internships, fellowships and collaborations with professional communities.

 Shared purpose, shared values